mohammadHamzeh/laravel-presenter-filter/README.md

 You Must by publishing configuration by issuing following artisan command ```php artisan vendor:publish```.

-## Introduction
-The package allows you to create two types of classes: filter class and presenter class

 ## Usage
 You have access to two commands and you can use them to create your own filter and presenter classes
 #### make:filter command